RavindraChherke/Stripe-module-for-Appcelerator-Titanium-iOS-and-Android/README.md

-# Stripe-module-for-Appcelerator-Titanium iOS and Android
+# Stripe module for Appcelerator Titanium iOS and Android

 Stripe payment module for Titanium iOS and Android